Cranbrook

 Barden Lake is a great place to visit close to Cranbrook if you like lakes.

-There are a several good coastal parks in the area around Cranbrook like Barton's Point Coastal Park.
+There are a number of coastal parks near to Cranbrook including Barton's Point Coastal Park.

 Cranbrook History